Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 * **MaxWaitTime**: The maximum time, in minutes, between consecutive transit trip arrivals or departures during your time window.
 This is the maximum amount of time during which there are no trips with this route_id available at this stop.
 A MaxWaitTime of <Null> indicates that the MaxWaitTime could not be calculated for one of the following reasons:
   - There were fewer than two transit trips available within the time window.
   - The time between the start of the time window and the first trip or the last trip and the end of the time window was greater than the largest time between trips.
-* **AvgHeadway**: The average time, in minutes, between consecutive transit trip arrivals or departures during your time window.
+* **AvgHeadway**: The average time, in minutes, between consecutive transit trips along the corridor during your time window.
 Note that if the actual headway along your route changes during your time window, the average headway might not reflect the actual headway at any particular time of day.
+Also, if you have chosen to combine all routes along a single corridor, the average headway does not reflect the actual headway of any individual route but rather the average time between vehicles serving that particular corridor.
 Choose your time window carefully and be wary of the average headway value listed here.
 An AvgHeadway of \<Null\> indicates that the AvgHeadway could not be calculated because there were fewer than two transit trips available within the time window.

-Add something about symbology.
+When displaying the results of Step 2 in the map, the "Graduated symbols" symbology type under "Quanitities" is helpful.
+Symbolize corridors with more frequent service using wider, bolder lines.

 ##<a name="CountTripsAtPoints"></a>Running *Count Trips at Points*